Last updated: 28-Feb-2026

 - refurbished/pre-owned Intel Macs

 Q14) I require nested virtualization for my VMs.
-Can I run them on Apple Silicon Macs?
+Can I run them on M-series Macs?

-Most users will never need this feature.
-But users looking to use Hyper-V within Windows 11, Windows Subsystem for Linux version 2 (WSL 1 will work, WSL 2 will not), Linux KVM virtualization, QEMU virtualization (not emulation), or tools such as EVE-NG will find that they will not work in an ARM architecture virtual machine.
+Users looking to use Hyper-V within Windows 11, advanced Windows security features, Windows Subsystem for Linux version 2, Linux KVM virtualization, QEMU virtualization (not emulation), or tools such as EVE-NG will find that they will not work in an ARM architecture virtual machine.

 The only workaround is to stay on a Intel Mac at the present time.